NickBrooks/FlashBot.Server/README.md

-# Abstrack.Admin
+# FlashFeed.Admin
-Public and user admin side of Abstrack.
+Public and user admin side of FlashFeed.